Faculty – Internal Medicine – Pediatrics (Med-Peds)

 - Other duties as assigned by the department chair.

-Candidates must have an MD/DO and strong interest and passion for medical student and resident education, and scholarly activities.
+Candidates must have an MD/DO degree, a strong interest for medical student and resident education and scholarly activities and have passion for patient centered clinical care.
 Leadership and organizational skills are desirable.
 The candidate must be board-certified or board-eligible by the American Board of Internal Medicine and the American Board of Pediatrics (or the American Osteopathic Board) and be eligible for full licensure to practice in Michigan.

 WMed offers competitive compensation and comprehensive benefits.
 Academic rank and salary are commensurate with experience and qualifications.